shelble2/EN605.417.FA/project/README.md

 - puzzle per block lessons and speedup
 - shared memory when multiple blocks
   - an SM can have up to 8 blocks at the same time
+- getting the data back seems to waste a lot of time

 ### TODO
 Shortlist:  0) todo 1) gather metrics 2) start presentation and report